fwydmutton/fwydmutton/README.md

 ## Hey!
 I’m Kunal,
-A beginner freelancer who enjoys exploring and building in tech and design.
-I mainly work on Linux and create websites using WordPress, while gradually learning programming and experimenting with new ideas.
-Recently, I’ve started getting into game development, focusing on small projects to build my skills step by step.
+A beginner freelancer exploring tech and design.

+I mainly work on Linux and build websites using WordPress.

+I am learning programming and experimenting with new ideas.

+I recently started game development, focusing on small projects to improve step by step.

-Alongside development, I’m also interested in design and branding, especially UI/UX, and I like combining creativity with functionality in everything I build.
-I’m still at the beginning of my journey, but I’m always experimenting, improving, and taking on new challenges to grow with every project.
+Still early in the journey, focused on learning and improving.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/fe59d718-3a8f-47c0-848d-fccb97c80850" width="500">